SoniaTz/spotyourvibe/README.md

 ## Overview

-EventFlow is a comprehensive event management platform that allows users to:
+SpotYourVibe is a comprehensive event management platform that allows users to:
 - Browse and discover events with filtering and search
 - Create and manage events (as organizers) with venue and category selection
 - Book tickets with interactive seat map selection